dror27/dk-shack/vol3/songs/en/Not Thinking About Tomorrow..md

 Yet I'm still rambling \
 Like them good old days \
 I clipping red light showing \
-Is it a sign that youre not there \
+Is it a sign that you're not there \
 \
 Not thinking about tomorrow \
 Not thinking about you \